 - First round, 12th overall: Caleb Farley, CB, Virginia Tech

-- Fifth round, 149th overall: Jaret Patterson, RB, Buffalo
+- Fourth round, 124th overall: Jaret Patterson, RB, Buffalo

-It’s in this team’s best interest to trade down.
-Whether he’s in San Francisco or Denver, some general manager will be willing to move up for a quarterback like Trey Lance.
-That’s something to take advantage of and it helped us strengthen the Eagles draft picks situation in our mock draft.
+It was always in this team’s best interest to trade down.
+That’s something that makes sense to take advantage of and it helped us strengthen the Eagles draft picks situation in our mock draft.

-This is the benefit of trading down.
-We land Moore, a perfect fit for Sirianni’s offense.
+In Round 2, we land Moore, a perfect fit for Sirianni’s offense.
 He’ll be moved around in motion, given the football on reverses, bubble screens and quick passes.
 Sirianni will find every way possible to get Moore the football in open space and good things will come as a result.
-If not for the trade with San Francisco, we’d have been forced to choose between Leatherwood and Moore.
+Thanks to the trade with Miami, our simulation managed to get both Cox and Holland on the Eagles, which would be such a huge win and fill two clear holes.

 While Miles Sanders could explode next season, don’t forget the Colts used multiple running backs.
 Patterson comes from a smaller program, but consecutive seasons with 1,000-plus rushing yards and 14-plus touchdowns is absurd.
 He’ll be a strong No. 2 back in this offense, delivering explosive runs late in games when the defense is tired and Philadelphia is creating holes for him to burst through.